 a)Internet – This exposes your mongo instances to the internet

 b) Security groups – You can pick the security groups in your account that have access to your mongo instances.

 For your production instances you would only give the security group containing your front end servers access to the mongo databases.
 You can also change this setting later after you create the machine pool.

-5) Name – Enter a name for the machine pool.
+5) Name – Enter a name for the security group

-6) Once the machine pool is created it can be used as a target for the deployment of new instances.
+6) Once the cloud profile is created it can be used as a target for the deployment of new instances.